Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 sealant application and inflation

-• Shake the wheel side to side and give it a few spins to distribute the sealant evenly across the casing and bead area.
+5. Spread the sealant.
+Shake the wheel side to side and spin it so sealant reaches the casing and bead area.

 Troubleshooting: Leaks, Stubborn Beads, and When to Seek Help